-The starting point is for you to apply for and obtain a Certificate of Money Provisions from the county court who issued the judgment.
+The starting point is for you to apply for and obtain a Certificate of Money Provisions from the County Court who issued the judgment.
 We can then register this in the Books of Council and Session in Edinburgh, which has the effect of enabling that CCJ to be enforced in Scotland.
-It normally takes around 2-3 weeks for us to receive notification that the CCJ has been registered for enforcement once the Certificate is submitted.
+It usually takes around 2-3 weeks for us to receive notification that the CCJ has been registered for enforcement once the Certificate is submitted.

 Enforcement usually starts with the service of a Charge for Payment.
 This is a legal demand for payment which must be served by sheriff officers.
 The Charge for Payment gives the debtor 14 days in which to pay the debt.
 The Charge for Payment will include the principal sum, interest and an element of the sheriff officers’ fee.
 If the debtor does not make payment, then further enforcement action can be pursued.